University of Oklahoma: Main campus

 The portion of OU's main campus south of Lindsey Street includes three colleges, university housing, student activity and fitness facilities, and the Oklahoma Center for Continuing Education.
 The Joe C. and Carole Kerr McClendon Honors College is in David L. Boren Hall, which serves as an Academic Arts Community where residential rooms, faculty offices, classrooms, a computer center and library are all available in the same building.
 Other residence halls include the twelve-story Adams, Couch and Walker Centers, as well as Cate Center, made up of three- and four-story buildings, which are transitioning to faculty offices.

 Adjacent to the residence facilities are the Sarkeys Fitness Center (formerly the Houston Huffman Fitness Center), Henderson-Tolson Cultural Center and the Jim Thorpe Multicultural Center.
 The Murray Case Sells Swim Complex is also nearby, providing indoor and outdoor swimming opportunities for the OU community.
 The Oklahoma Center for Continuing Education (OCCE) is one of eleven W. K. Kellogg Foundation-funded centers in the United States and Britain.
 It is home to OU Outreach, which consists of the College of Continuing Education and the College of Liberal Studies, and includes a conference center able to host events of up to 1500 participants.

 The Oklahoma administration prides itself on the aesthetic appeal of the campus.
-All three campuses (Norman, Oklahoma City, and Tulsa) have beautifully landscaped gardens.
+All three campuses (Norman, Oklahoma City, and Tulsa) have landscaped gardens.
 Trees were planted on the OU campus before the first building was ever built.
 There are also many statues and sculptures around campus, most of which portray the strong influence of the Native American culture.

-There are also four buildings on the main campus that are listed on the National Register of Historic Places.
-They are the Bizzell Library, the Beta Theta Pi fraternity house, Casa Blanca (the old Alpha Chi Omega sorority house), and Boyd House – the residence of the university president.
+There are also four buildings on the main campus that are listed on the National Register of Historic Places: the Bizzell Library, the Beta Theta Pi fraternity house, Casa Blanca (the old Alpha Chi Omega sorority house), and Boyd House–the residence of the university president.

 In September 2008, it was announced that the University of Oklahoma's main campus will be entirely powered by wind by 2013.
 According to OU president David Boren, "It is our patriotic duty as Americans to help our country achieve energy independence and to be sound stewards of the environment."
 The school plans to purchase its energy from the OU Spirit Wind Farm, which is scheduled for construction near Woodward in late 2009.
 The new source of energy is projected to cost the university an additional $5 million per year.

 The Anne and Henry Zarrow School of Social Work was completed on the Norman campus in 2011 and houses facilities for the training of undergraduate and graduate social workers.
 The 12 million dollar building is named for the Zarrow family, a philanthropic couple from Tulsa, Oklahoma.
 The Zarrows donated $5 million as the keystone donors for the new building with the remaining funds coming from a bequest of Ruth I. Knee, a graduate of the program, and a portion of the states federal stimulus funds.